In just one hour, participants rate their listening skills and discover how to improve. A newly revised and updated training pack.

 Delivery charges apply per order (not per item).

-Delivery charges do not apply to digital downloads.
+Delivery charges do not apply to digital products.

 (normally next working day)